 Bereavement can cause financial difficulties.
 The Supplementary Welfare Allowance Scheme provides financial support to people with low incomes.
-You may qualify for a weekly supplement payment under the scheme to meet certain special needs, for example, help with rent/mortgage interest payments, special medical diets and fuel costs.
+You may qualify for a weekly supplement payment under the scheme to meet certain special needs, for example, help with rent and fuel costs.
 In addition, payments can also be made for urgent or exceptional needs.

 There are specific rules about taxation in the year of a person's death, for example, a tax refund may be due.
 There are also extra credits for parents in the years following the death of a spouse or civil partner.
 Find out more information about tax in the year of death and the years following a death.

 To check your entitlements, contact your nearest Intreo centre or social welfare local office or your nearest Citizens Information Centre.
 You can also phone the Citizens Information Phone Service on 0761 07 4000.